kmatk/KingCountyPricing/README.md

 ## Methods

 After examining collectively and cleaning individually our data sets, we used a combination of descriptive and analytical statistical methods to determine correlations among our variables.
-Next, we standardized and ran singular and multiple linear regressions to confirm and quantify our findings.
+Next, we standardized and ran singular and multiple linear regressions to confirm and quantify our findings and collaborated to refine our factoring and reduce multi-collinearity and homoscedasticity.
 Finally we used a combination of data and business acumen to substantiate relevant conclusions for our stakeholder.

 ## Results